 michelangelus - Fotolia

 The sound of a humming data center in an organization is still commonplace, but their numbers are dwindling in favor of cloud providers.
-Who wants to deal with server installs and upgrades when the click of a mouse provides one in minutes?
+Who wants to deal with server installs and upgrades in production when the click of a mouse provides one in minutes?

 VMs and as-a-service resources translated infrastructure into software.
 The next step is infrastructure as code.
 Benefits of coding the resources that support an application range from configuration enforcement to easier updates and increased compliance.